 The following subsections discuss NS-Link features and topics that you may want to review before installation.

-NS-Link Requirements

-This subsection discusses installing and configuring the NS-Link driver for the following hardware platforms:
+NS-Link Requirements This subsection discusses installing and configuring the NS-Link driver.

-DeviceMasterTM RTS

-Note: Install the NS-Link driver if you want to use the ports as native COM ports.
-You can also configure the ports as sockets after the NS-Link installation.

-If you want to configure the port for socket mode or serial tunneling, you do not need to install NS-Link.
-See the DeviceMaster RTS Installation and Configuration Guide for socket configuration information.

-• RocketPort $^{\otimes}$ Serial Hub ia or RocketPort Serial Hub Si

 NS-Link requires at least one host running the Linux operating system (kernel version 2.2.9 or higher).

-Building the driver requires that kernel sources be installed in /usr/src/linux (or that /usr/src/linux is a symlink to kernel source directory).

-The nslinktool(8) GUI administration tool requires Python 1.52 or later and Tkinter.
+The Linux operating system is distributed from several sources.
+While all distributions share general file structure and functionality, there are differences that can impede the installation of device drivers.
+The instructions in this document outline a generic installation procedure.
+You may need to adjust for differences in a particular distribution using the Linux system documentation as a reference.
+This document assumes that you have already installed the Linux operating system (Kernel Version 2.2 or 2.4 only) and that you have a basic understanding of Linux OS operation.
+In order to build the driver, the kernel sources are required.
+These are located by the driver using a symlink, which points to the base of the kernel source tree.
+By convention, this symlink is /lib/modules/ <kernel version="">/build, which is created by all major Linux distribution, RPM installs or by running make dep on the source.
+This symlink must point to the same kernel source version as is running on the machine.</kernel> If a build symlink is not found, the driver will search for a symlink named /usr/src/ linux pointing to the source tree.
+Users who have no build symlink can create this in order to build the driver.
+For example, if the kernel version (uname -r) is 2.4.20, and the source is installed in / usr/src/linux-2.4.20 , the alternative symlink can be created by: cd /usr/src ln -s /usr/src/linux-2.4.20 linux The nslinktool(8) GUI administration tool requires Python 1.52 or later and Tkinter.
 The nslinkadmin(8) program requires a kernel that supports the raw packet interface to the Ethernet device.
 This may either be compiled into the kernel or loaded as kernel module af_packet.
 The nslinkrelease.py program requires Python 2.0 or later.
 Note: The Linux operating system is distributed from several sources.
 While all distributions share general file structure and functionality, there are differences that can impede the installation of device drivers.
 The instructions in this document outline a generic installation procedure.
 You may need to adjust for differences in a particular distribution using the Linux system documentation as a reference.